-RSCN and technology applications such as BCT within international companies located in Jordan.
-This research has applied a unit of analysis for each case (A, B, C, D), a triad of the focal actor in RSCN (Eisenhardt, 1989).
-For each case, a triad of supplier-focal actor-customer is identified to collect data from managers from the three identified actors in each triad using the same protocol for better reliability.
-These managers are experts in the field of supply chain and reverse activities for better sustainability.
-Before the interview, the appropriate manager (the general manager) in the focal actor organization was informed of the study's objectives and was contacted to gain confirmation about conducting the research.
+manager) in the focal actor organisation was informed of the study's objectives and was contacted to gain confirmation about conducting the research.
 This person then suggested interviewees at the focal actor site and suggested the other two tiers in their triad, one supplier (upstream tier) and one customer (downstream tier), to be contacted for participation.
-The nominated participants in each of the triads were selected based on their job responsibilities and knowledge about the subject, and on the researcher's judgment regarding their ability to provide related information.
-A research agenda was followed, including interview protocol, fieldwork, and reporting procedures (Yin, 2018).
+The nominated participants in each of the triads were selected based on their job responsibilities and knowledge about the subject, and on the researcher's judgement regarding their ability to provide related information.
+A research agenda was followed, including interview protocol, fieldwork, and reporting procedures (Yin 2018).
 Table 1 illustrates the case studies and their characteristics.